Artistic Style Developer Information

 Examples

 Calling Artistic Style from a C++ Program contains information on calling Artistic Style as a shared or static library from a C++ program.
-It includes a C++ sample program that can be used to test the library.
+It includes a C++ sample program that can be used to test the Artistic Style libraries.

 Calling Artistic Style as a Java Native Interface contains information on calling Artistic Style as a shared library from a Java program using the Java Native Interface (JNI).
 It includes a Java sample program that can be used to test the shared library.
 The Java Development Kit (JDK) must be installed to compile Artistic Style.